 “It is hoped that further advances in medical technology will allow modification of catheterization procedures, duration and need for catheterization, and provide improvements in the design of catheter urinary drainage systems.
 Studies have demonstrated that the internal luminal route of catheter-associated infections can be almost completely negated, at least for a short time, by the use of a strictly maintained sterile closed drainage system, with the possible addition of a bacterial barrier or hurdle.

 The design of such a device or mechanism to stop the periurethral route would be very helpful.
-Biomaterial research is an exploding new science, and research must continue with these new materials with respect to mucosal biocompatibility and effectiveness in reducing bacterial biofilm attachment.
-It is anticipated that new biomaterials will eventually reduce bacterial adherence and biofilm formation and subsequently decrease the rate of catheter-associated infection.”11
+Biomaterial research is an exploding new science, and research must continue with these new materials in respect to mucosal biocompatibility and effectiveness in reducing bacterial biofilm attachment.”11

 (5, 6, 7) Catheter Innovation Destroys Dangerous Biofilms.
 Kingery, K. Duke University: Pratt School of Engineering.
 2014. https://pratt.duke.edu/about/news/catheter-innovation-destroys-dangerous-biofilms